-Because of where it’s located, half of Belgium speaks French as a national language, and the other half speaks German.
-Many people towards the north also speak Dutch, but it’s not considered a national language.
+Because of it’s location, half of Belgium speaks French as a national language, and the other half speaks Dutch.
+In parts close to Germany, people also speak German, and all 3 languages are national languages.
 In Brussels especially, everyone also speaks English (lucky for us), but I noticed in every town we went to, the people spoke English.
-Makes us unilingual people seem pretty uneducated when everyone in Belgium can speak 4-5 languages fluently!
+Makes us unilingual people seem pretty uneducated when everyone in Belgium can speak multiple languages fluently!

-Brussels is well located in the center of the country.
+Brussels is in a perfect location in the center of the country.
 It has many forms of transportation including buses, metro, rental cars, trams, and trains.
 Trains run at least once an hour and there are three train stations in Brussels.
 There are four metro lines and two trams that service Brussels city center.

 We took a 20 minute train from Brussels to Leuven, and no one even checked our tickets.
 The train system doesn’t seem to be well-organized, or just lenient on purchasing tickets.
-However, on the hour train ride to Bruges, our tickets were checked (good thing we bought them!)
+However, on the hour train ride to Bruges, the ticket checker did check our tickets (good thing we bought them!)
 Moral of the story: free train travel in Belgium may be possible!